WXGBridgeQ/SwiftPullToRefresh/README.md

 An easy way to implement pull-down-to-refresh and pull-up-to-load-more feature based on UIScrollView extension, written in Swift 3.

-Supply default style header and footer controls which you can directly use in your project, and also support for customization.
+Provide default style header and footer controls which you can directly use in your project, and also support for customization.
 GIF is also supported.

 ## Example usage